r7uaz0n/jekyll-now/_posts/2017-4-28-day-twenty-one.md

 - Watched a short [Max MSP: Intro to JavaScript](https://www.youtube.com/watch?v=0Yfqp2I_Chw) tutorial._  I haven't thought how I can use JS in Max yet as I've been focused more on learning JS.
 There is an algorithm related to probability I may consider using JS.
 I'll have to pick the brain of someone who is good with probability and algorithms.
 - Did some math exercises in Khan Academy.
 Did some pre-algebra exercises.
 Most were too easy though good to refresh and get warmed up to practice math again.
 - Continued working on 2D Breakout game.
+I can see this tutorial taking only a couple of hours but the concepts don't really sink in if rushing through it.
+I may have to go back and break it down to gain a better understanding of what's happening.

 Ugh oh, multi-dimensional arrays in lesson 6.